-In each case study (Appendix B), the formation of a defined group and partnership with other existing entities, allowed for access to grants and other funding as well as logistical support.
-Funding invariably led to rapid increases in the scale of control work which could be undertaken, which in turn generated opportunities for further collaboration and increases of scale, efficiency and safety.
+In each case study (Appendix B), the formation of a defined group and partnership with other existing entities, was integral to allow for access to grants and other funding as well as logistical support.
+Funding invariably led to rapid increases in the scale of control work which could be undertaken, which in turn, generated opportunities for further collaboration and increases in scale, efficiency, and safety.

 A common theme found in all case studies, which was further supported by feedback from the practitioner survey, was the demonstrated benefit of a strong partnership role from the local municipality.
 Municipalities maintain a significant amount of infrastructure that is often colonized by Phragmites (e.g. ditches, drains, industrial lands, stormwater management areas etc.) and accordingly are positioned and equipped to provide a key role in managing these 'pathways' of invasion to nearby potential host sites.
-Likewise, several projects identified the value of conservation authorities, as willing and able partners to help deliver landscape scale conservation programs with in-house technical and regulatory expertise.
+Likewise, several projects identified the value of Conservation Authorities, as willing and able partners to help deliver landscape-scale conservation programs with in-house technical and regulatory expertise.

-While some local-scale collaboration is already occurring, there are many parts of the province where projects have not yet started or are just being initiated.
+While some regional-scale collaboration is already occurring, there are many parts of the province where projects have not yet started or are just being initiated.
 The greatest opportunity to forward landscape-scale Phragmites management in Ontario lies with the need for centralized coordination.
-A lead organization with dedicated support staff is required to guide existing projects and initiate new ones through the development and delivery of standardized regional implementation plans.
+A lead organization with dedicated support staff is necessary to guide existing projects and to initiate new projects, through the development and delivery of standardized regional implementation plans.

-Regional implementation of Phragmites management needs to be flexible, reflecting local geographies and incorporating current projects while working in collaboration across jurisdictional boundaries where appropriate.
-This collaborative, coordinated 'Big Picture' approach will leverage local, grassroots efforts to achieve greater success across Ontario.
+Regional implementation of Phragmites management needs to be flexible, reflecting local geographies and needs to successfully integrate current projects while working in collaboration across jurisdictional boundaries where appropriate.
+This collaborative, coordinated 'Big Picture' approach will leverage local, grassroots efforts, to achieve greater success across Ontario.